Datiel124/StickmanRev2/README.md

 ## Please do cool shit ™
 And by that, I mean just add stuff that fit a third person shooter I guess.

+Oh, and this game is licensed under CC0.
+I made it and all, but fuck trying to take credit.
+Do what you want with this code, no need to show or ask.